cloudfoundry-attic/cf-riak-cs-release/README.md

   * `syslog_aggregator`:
     * `address`: IP address for syslog aggregator
     * `port`: TCP port of syslog aggregator
-    * `all`: Define whether forwarders should send all their syslog data to our aggregator.
-Defaults to false.
     * `transport`: Transport to be used when forwarding logs.
 Valid values are tcp, udp, or relp.
 Defaults to tcp.
+    * `all`: Determines whether syslog data for all processes should be forwarded or only configured jobs.
+Defaults to false.

 ## Register the Service Broker<a name="register_broker"></a>